angular/angular/modules/angular2/docs/core/10_view.md

 An important part of an application is to be able to change the DOM structure to render data for the user.
 In Angular this is done by inserting child views into the ViewPort.

-Let's start with a Template such as:
+Let's start with a View such as:

 ```
 <ul>